PlainOlSoapBar/taiko-sniper/README.md

   - haven't started working on this
 </details>
 <details>
-<summary> Consent *WIP* </summary>
+<summary> Consent </summary>

  ‎
+  - Technically will grant immunity to sniping, but I hope that by honor code people won't abuse this.
   - `/consent`
     - Before participating, members need to "opt-in" by running this command.
 Otherwise, they will not be able to use the bot or be sniped.
   - `/unconsent`
     - Revokes consent.
-  - Technically will grant immunity to sniping, but I hope that by honor code people won't abuse this.
+  - `/checkconsent [user*]`
+    - Checks a user's consent status.
 </details>

 ## Setup / Deployment